Auto Insurance: Complete Guide to Coverage, Costs, and Requirements

 Does auto insurance follow the car or the driver?

 Auto insurance primarily follows the car, not the driver.
 If someone borrows your car with permission and has an accident, your insurance is primary.
-However, if you drive someone else's car, their insurance covers you first, and your policy may provide secondary coverage.

 Will my rates go up if I file a claim?